dboboc2/Netflix_Analysis/README.md

 * Business Tier calls the Data-Access Tier and parses data after it is returned from the database.
 * The Data is returned in functions with return types in the form of lists or scalar values.
 * Presentation Tier deals with C# and calls functions in Business Tier and presents them.
-* The GUI is made that way for grading purposes and size limits.
+* The GUI is made that way for grading purposes and size limits, excuse its robustness.

 # Design Scheme:
 ![Design_Scheme_Picture_here](Netflix_Analysis/Readme_Diagram.PNG?raw=true "")